keithbsmiley-other/emilysite/_posts/2021-3-11-super-bullshit.md

 [^16]:	Villines, Zawn. [www.medicalnewstoday.com/articles/318652#How-do-free-radicals-damage-the-body](https://www.medicalnewstoday.com/articles/318652#How-do-free-radicals-damage-the-body).

 	I feel a responsibility to note here that some of these diseases are also effected by genetics.
 Risk genes increase the likelihood of developing a disease, but do not guarantee that any one individual will get it.
 The Alzheimer’s Association notes, “Deterministic genes directly cause a disease, guaranteeing that anyone who inherits one will develop a disorder.”
 Both of these types of genes can possibly cause diseases such as Alzheimer’s, Huntington’s or Parkinson’s.
-If someone has a Risk gene for any of these diseases, however, free radicals may increase the chances of getting the disease.
+If someone has a risk gene for any of these diseases, however, free radicals may increase the chances of getting the disease.

 	“Is Alzheimer's Genetic?”
 Alzheimer's Disease and Dementia, [www.alz.org/alzheimers-dementia/what-is-alzheimers/causes-and-risk-factors/genetics](https://www.alz.org/alzheimers-dementia/what-is-alzheimers/causes-and-risk-factors/genetics).